Harshitaahuja23/BLIP_Transformers/README.md

     - Generating synthetic captions for web images using a Captioner.
     - Filtering out noisy captions from both web-sourced and synthetic captions using a Filter.
   - This results in a cleaner and more informative training dataset.

+### How BLIP Addresses the Problem
+- Unifies understanding & generation: The MED architecture allows BLIP to handle both image-text retrieval and text generation effectively.
+- Cleans training data: CapFilt removes noise from web datasets, ensuring higher-quality supervision.
+- Achieves state-of-the-art (SOTA) performance on multiple tasks:
+  - +2.7% Recall@1 in image-text retrieval (COCO dataset).
+  - +2.8% CIDEr in image captioning.
+  - +1.6% VQA Score in Visual Question Answering.
+  - Zero-shot generalization to video-language tasks without additional training.

+## Research Questions

+1. Why is it important for a vision-language model to handle both understanding and generation tasks instead of focusing on just one?
+2. How does CapFilt improve training data quality, and why is filtering noisy web captions necessary for vision-language models?